 2. Mark and measure the two plywood bases according to the measurements we’ve shared below.
 The markings show the edges of your flip pieces.

 Altogether there are four rows with five images in each.
 It’s important to measure and mark as accurately as possible otherwise your finished board game will end up looking rather wonky!

 Don’t worry too much about pencil marks.
 If you only press lightly you can remove them with an eraser or some fine sandpaper when you’ve finished.
 (You can just about see our pencil marks but we’ve accentuated the lines to show what we mean for the purpose of this tutorial.)

-4. Next, glue a hinge to the each of the guess who tiles.
+4. Next, glue a hinge to each of the guess who tiles.
 Measure the exact middle of each of the shorter edges and attach a hinge to each of the pieces with some sellotape.
-Make sure that they’re perfectly centred and that all hinges face in the same directions.
+Make sure that they’re perfectly centred and that all hinges face in the same direction.

 Tip: We tried to glue them in place first but taping them down was much easier.
 If you do use glue, make sure to get none on the hinge!

 5. Now it’s time to prepare your guess who images.